Anupriya12-os/Federated-Deepfake-Detection/README.md

 # Privacy-Preserving Deepfake Video Detection using Federated Spatial–Frequency Feature Learning and Class-Aware Optimization

 Official implementation of our paper on privacy-preserving deepfake video detection using Federated Learning, spatial-frequency representations, and class-aware loss learning.
-The paper is under review at The Visual Computer.
+The paper has been submitted at Journal The Visual Computer.

 ---